joeloftusdev/get-gitlab-contribution-history/README.md

 ### Prerequisites

-- Python 3.x installed on your system.
+- Python installed.
-- Both GitLab and GitHub repositories accessible with appropriate permissions.
+- Both GitLab and GitHub repositories accessible with the appropriate permissions.

 ### Running the Script